-The sublease is an agreement between lessee and third party where the lessee transfers its tenancy to the third party for a certain period of the time but in case of default by third party lessee is obliged to pay the overdue rent and other charges mentioned in the lease contract to the lessor.
+The sublease is an agreement between the lessee and third party where the lessee transfers its tenancy to the third party for a certain period of time but in case of default by the third party, the lessee is obliged to pay the overdue rent and other charges mentioned in the lease contract to the lessor.

-There is a difference between lease and sublease.
-The lease is an agreement between the landlord and lessee but sublease is an agreement between a lessee and another party.
-In lease possession of the property is transferred by lessor to the lessee for certain period and amount as agreed between them but in case of a sublease, the tenant transfer the possession of that leased property to another party on agreed terms.
+There is a difference between a lease and a sublease.
+The lease is an agreement between the landlord and lessee but a sublease is an agreement between a lessee and another party.
+In a lease possession of the property is transferred by the lessor to the lessee for a certain period and amount as agreed between them but in the case of a sublease, the tenant transfer the possession of that leased property to another party on the agreed terms.

 How does it Work?

-Sometimes, the process of subletting the property is incorporated into the original lease agreement or it is allowed by the lease agreement so that the owner of property can control over the person who lived-in their property.
-When the tenant entered into a lease agreement with third party, he has to inform to the owner and take approval from them.
-By subleasing the property, the lessee is not free from his duty to pay the rent and other charges like compensation for damages etc to the lessor.
-In case any default is committed by the subtenant or if the subtenant is unable to pay the rent and other charges to the tenant,so in that case tenant is liable to pay the overdue amount to the lessor.
+Sometimes, the process of subletting the property is incorporated into the original lease agreement or it is allowed by the lease agreement so that the owner of the property can control the person who lived on their property.
+When the tenant entered into a lease agreement with a third party, he has to inform the owner and take approval from them.
+By subleasing the property, the lessee is not free from his duty to pay the rent and other charges like compensation for damages, etc to the lessor.
+In case any default is committed by the subtenant or if the subtenant is unable to pay the rent and other charges to the tenant, so in that case, the tenant is liable to pay the overdue amount to the lessor.
 Further, it is the responsibility of the subtenant to pay the unpaid amount to the tenant.
 The laws regarding subletting are different in different states and cities.

 Example of Sublease

-Mrs. Samantha acquires a property on lease for one the period of a year in London.
+Mrs. Samantha acquires property on lease for one period of a year in London.
 Here, Mrs. Samantha is the tenant.
-After five months, she got a project in Moscow for few months.
-But, if she leaves the property she has to pay the contractual charges as she left the property before the agreed terms and she also lose the property.
-On the other handif she didn’t left the property she has to pay the rent in both cities.
-To avoid these circumstances, she provide the leased property on rent to Mrs. Richet for those months and get the property back after she returned from Moscow.
+After five months, she got a project in Moscow for a few months.
+But, if she leaves the property she has to pay the contractual charges as she left the property before the agreed terms and she also loses the property.
+On the other hand, she didn’t leave the property she has to pay the rent in both cities.
+To avoid these circumstances, she provide the leased property rent to Mrs. Richet for those months and get the property back after she returned from Moscow.
 This agreement between Mrs. Samantha and Mrs. Richet is a sublease agreement.
 Here Mrs. Richet is a new Tenant.
 Mrs. Richet is liable to pay the rent to Mrs. Samantha and Mrs. Samantha is liable to pay the rent to the owner.
-In case, Mrs. Richet is unable to pay the rent for few months, Mrs. Samantha is liable to pay the overdue (due but not paid) amount to the owner.
-This will be beneficial for both lessor and lessee.
+In case, Mrs. Richet is unable to pay the rent for a few months, Mrs. Samantha is liable to pay the overdue (due but not paid) amount to the owner.
+This will be beneficial for both the lessor and lessee.

 Reason for Sublease

-Generally, lease is for an agreed period and sometime it is not possible for the lessee to complete the tenure of lease due to their personal reason like temporary relocation to another city or state and he didn’t want to lose the property.
-So,to get themselves away from the contractual fees or obligation (which he has to pay if he want to get out from the lease before the completion of tenure of lease) and to avoid double payment of rent, the lessee subleases the property to another person for that period of relocation.
-Also, with this the tenant also gets back the property when he returned to that city again.
-This is also beneficial for the lessor as he get the rent for full lease period and there is no need to find another tenant for their property.
+Generally, the lease is for an agreed period, and sometimes it is not possible for the lessee to complete the tenure of the lease due to personal reasons like temporary relocation to another city or state and he didn’t want to lose the property.
+So, to get themselves away from the contractual fees or obligation (which he has to pay if he wants to get out from the lease before the completion of tenure of lease) and to avoid double payment of rent, the lessee subleases the property to another person for that period of relocation.
+Also, with this, the tenant also gets back the property when he returned to that city again.
+This is also beneficial for the lessor as he gets the rent for full lease period and there is no need to find another tenant for their property.

 Subleasing Rental Property